FossPrime/g4c/README.md

 ## Setup

-First, `npm i --save-dev g4c`.
+First, `yarn add --dev g4c`.
 This will give you access to the g4c command.

 Second, generate your ssh-keys with `npx g4c keygen`